 A small part of the MFin syllabus is devoted to non-finance topics which are relevant to people working in a finance role.

-- Other business school subjects including: Organisational Behaviour, Strategy and Leadership
+- Business school subjects including Organisational Behaviour, Strategy and Leadership

-- Other finance subjects not covered elsewhere including technical analysis
+- Finance subjects not covered elsewhere, including technical analysis